shashank-acharya/SpaceXLaunchAnalyzer/README.md

 ## C++ Project

 ### Overview
 This is a Dialog based C++ MFC project which fetches data from publicly hosted server and manually processes the JSON data (without ThirdParty component).
 Because of that it is tightly coupled with the JSON data.
-It shows the information about
+It shows the information about "Launches per year" and "Launches per Launch Site"

 ### Features
 - Retrieves launch data using HTTP requests.